-- The payment was received during the current school year: If a lost item has previously been paid for, a refund will occur if the following two requirements have been met: - The book is returned in good condition. - The payment was received during the current school year.
+- The book is returned in good condition by the last day of school. - The payment was received during the current school year.

 Lost and Found

 Students sometimes misplace or forget clothing and other items at school.
 Found items are kept near the lunchroom and are available for students to reclaim.
 After each trimester we will donate any unclaimed articles to charity.
 Jewelry, glasses, etc. are kept in the office.
 Please mark all personal items with first and last names.
 Valuable items should not be brought to school, or if brought to school for a sharing activity should be picked up by a parent/guardian.